A Day in the Life of a SNF Occupational Therapist

 Although it may sound like extra work, this is where I learned the most about what OT can offer nursing home residents.
 Wheelchair positioning is one major element of SNF life.
-If a resident has poor positioning, this impacts their meals, communication, and safety.
+If a resident has poor positioning, this impacts their meals, communication, comfort and safety.

-OTs can trial a program to improve body alignment and find the right devices.
+OTs can trial a program to improve body alignment and find the right assistive devices.
 An OT plan of care doesn’t always have to include strengthening and IADLs.
 You can create small goals that will be meaningful to the resident and reduce caregiver burden on the staff.